Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 If the recruiting software you’re interested in can reduce time-to-fill, for example, and you can link reduced time-to-fill with a business outcome like increased revenue, you’ll be able to prove the ROI of the software and get quick buy-in.

-The emerging HR tech category AI for recruiting has led to 4 intriguing innovations in recruiting software.
+The emerging HR tech category AI for recruiting has led to 4 intriguing innovations.
 These innovations are designed to make recruiting more efficient, effective, and competitive.

 The new generation of resume screening software uses AI to automate the resume screening process.